netdata/netdata/packaging/installer/UPDATE.md

 wget -O /tmp/netdata-kickstart.sh https://my-netdata.io/kickstart.sh && sh /tmp/netdata-kickstart.sh
 ```

+### Issues with older binpkg installs

+The above command is known not to work with binpkg type installs for stable releases with a version number of
+v1.33.1 or earlier, and nightly builds with a version number of v1.33.1-93 or earlier.
+If you have such a system,
+the above command will report that it found an existing install, and then issue a warning about not being able to
+find the updater script.

+On such installs, you can update Netdata using your distribution package manager.

+### If the kickstart script does not work

-> ❗ If the above command fails, you can [reinstall
+If the above command fails, you can [reinstall
-> Netdata](/packaging/installer/REINSTALL.md#one-line-installer-script-kickstartsh) to get the latest version.
-This also
+Netdata](/packaging/installer/REINSTALL.md#one-line-installer-script-kickstartsh) to get the latest version.
+This
-> preserves your [configuration](/docs/configure/nodes.md) in `netdata.conf` or other files.
+also preserves your [configuration](/docs/configure/nodes.md) in `netdata.conf` or other files just like updating
+normally would, though you will need to specify any installation options you used originally again.

 ## Docker